openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 * __availabilityTopic__: The MQTT topic that represents the availability of the thing.
 This can be the thing's LWT topic.
 * __payloadAvailable__: Payload of the `Availability Topic`, when the device is available.
 Default: `ON`.
 * __payloadNotAvailable__: Payload of the `Availability Topic`, when the device is *not* available.
 Default: `OFF`.
+* __transformationPattern__: An optional transformation pattern like [JSONPath](https://goessner.net/articles/JsonPath/index.html#e2) that is applied to the incoming availability payload.
+Transformations can be chained by separating them with the mathematical intersection character "∩".
+The result of the transformations is then checked against `payloadAvailable` and `payloadNotAvailable`.

 ## Supported Channels